Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

-\begin{proof} If a piece from a $k$-handle in $\mathcal{H}\backslash\backslash F$ becomes a parallelity piece in the induced \ths{}, then any pieces from handles of higher index will also be parallelity pieces.
+\begin{proof} If a piece from a $k$-handle in $\mathcal{H}\backslash\backslash F$ becomes a parallelity piece in the induced \ths{}, then any adjacent pieces from handles of higher index will also be parallelity pieces.
 As a result, each $k$-handle $D^k\times D^{3-k}$ will intersect handles of lower index in $\del D^k\times D^{3-k}$ and will be disjoint from the other $k$-handles.
-The boundary graph of each 0-handle will be connected as the boundary graph of each 0-handle arises from taking a connected boundary graph, removing some discs from it, and adding in the boundary of these disc (as we add a new suture for each time the boundary of one of the discs runs through a lake).
+The boundary graph of each 0-handle will be connected as the boundary graph of each 0-handle arises from taking a connected boundary graph, removing some discs from it, and adding in the boundary of these discs (as we add a new suture for each time the boundary of one of the discs runs through a lake).
 As $F$ does not intersect any 3-handles, so each one becomes a 3-handle in $\mathcal{H}\backslash\backslash F$, each parallelity piece will be disjoint from the 2- and 3-handles.
 As intersections of parallelity pieces with 1-handles must necessarily arise from intersections between a 2-handle and a 1-handle, and the product structure of the 2-handle is compatible with that of the parallelity piece, the intersections between parallelity pieces and 1-handles are of the required form.
 The intersection of $\del \mathcal{I}$ with the boundary has the required form as $F$ is normal. \end{proof}

+We wish to give an abstract characterisation of the sort of split handle structures that arise from taking a triangulation of a 3-manifold, considering its dual handle structure, and cutting this along a normal surface.
+At the dual handle structure stage, the combinatorial 0-handles we can obtain are well-understood.
+If such a 0-handle is in the interior of the manifold, its boundary graph will be the complete graph on four vertices; if it intersects the boundary, its boundary graph will be a subgraph of this -- it will be subtetetrahedral in the language of Lackenby~\cite[\S6.2]{LackenbyCertificationKnottedness}.
+We generalise these ideas to the split handle structure setting.

-\begin{defn} A 0-handle $H$ is \emph{semitetrahedral} if it is disjoint from the forbidden region and its boundary graph is a connected subgraph of the complete graph on four vertices.
-A \ths{} is \emph{semitetrahedral} if all of its 0-handles are.
+\begin{defn} We call a 0-handle $H$ {semitetrahedral} if it is disjoint from the forbidden region and its boundary graph is a connected subgraph of the complete graph on four vertices.
+We call a \ths{} {semitetrahedral} if all of its 0-handles are semitetrahedral.

-A 0-handle $H$ is \emph{subtetrahedral} if there is some 0-handle $H'$ in some semitetrahedral handle structure $\mathcal{H}$ with normal surface $F$ such that $H$ is homeomorphic to one of the non-parallelity pieces obtained from $H'$ in the induced \ths{} $\mathcal{H}\backslash\backslash F$.
+A 0-handle $H$ is \emph{subtetrahedral} if there is some 0-handle $H'$ in some semitetrahedral handle structure $\mathcal{H}$ with normal surface $F$ such that $H$ has the same boundary graph as one of the non-parallelity pieces obtained from $H'$ in the induced \ths{} $\mathcal{H}\backslash\backslash F$.
+We say that a \ths{} is \emph{subtetrahedral} if all of its 0-handles are subtetrahedral. \end{defn}